kicaj29/angular-examples/README.md

 One option is to implement interface *Validator* directly by this control.
 If we want support only reactive forms function *validate(c: AbstractControl)* from *Validator* interface can be empty but it has to exists to not get exception in run time.
-Function *validate(c: AbstractControl)* is executed after execution MySuperConrolRangeValidator so here we can add some additional control validations if needed.
+Function *validate(c: AbstractControl)* is executed after execution MySuperConrolRangeValidator so here we can add some additional control validation if needed.
 Another option is to create custom validator like e.g. *MySuperConrolRangeValidator* that is dedicated only for this control but
 it uses shared validator logic *numberRangeValidator*.
 NOTE: remember that validation is executed also during control initialization so it has to work correctly with default values (like undefined or some default defined values).